philsinatra/IDM-T380/instructor_materials/02-command_line.md

 ^ `less` is a command that lets us page through output.
 There's a similar command called `more`, but `less` is better because it allows us to page forward and backward (unlike `more`, which only goes forward).

 ^ Inside the `less` command, I can use the keyboard to cursor up and down; I can page forward (by pressing the Space key) or backward (by typing B).
 Significantly, I can search while I'm inside `less` by hitting the Slash key.
-I can enter an expression like `-H` (which is an argument to curl); `less` will highlight the matches and allow me to move through the next matches by typing N.
+I can enter an expression like `-H` (which is an argument to curl); `less` will highlight the matches and allow me to move through the next matches by typing "n".

 ^ `less 02-command_line.md`

 ^ /bash

-^ _N_ key to page through results
+^ _n_ key to page through results

 ---